TaruDesigns/BLELightsNoPairing/README.md

   - 6 Bytes: -> Possibly some checksum or just random data.
 Completely different on each button press
   - 2 Bytes: -> Always 0x6057

+# ESP32

+I'm working on an implementation for ESP32.
+Ideally I'll be able to integrate it directly with Home Assistant through ESPHome Custom Component.
+Currently, the proof of concept is succesful: I can turn off one of the lights by cloning the advertisement data from an already paired remote.

+References:
 https://github.com/nkolban/esp32-snippets/blob/master/cpp_utils/BLEAdvertising.cpp

+https://gitter.im/espressif/arduino-esp32?at=5f2c519f107f3a0efab25f42 -> Many thanks to chegewara and RW, their examples were essential to getting this project working.